Low-Resource Quantum Energy Gap Estimation via Randomization: TE-PAI shadow spectroscopy

 In this subsection, we analyze the statistical properties of the estimator obtained from TE-PAI shadow spectroscopy.
-For generality, we state the result not only for TE-PAI but can be applied to any quasiprobability sampling method.
+For generality, we state the result in a form that applies not only to TE-PAI but also to any quasiprobability sampling method.

-We use the notation from \cref{app:quasiprobability}, where we consider a sequence of channels $\bm{C}=\bm{C}_K\cdots \bm{C}_1$ with each $\bm{C}_k$ decomposed as $\bm{C}_k=\sum_{d=1}^D a_{k,d}\bm{C}_{k,d}$ Let $l_k\in \{1,\ldots,D\}$ be a random variable drawn according to $p_{d}=|a_{k,d}|/\gamma(\bm{C}_k)$, where $\gamma(\bm{C}_k)=\sum_d |a_{k,d}|$.
+We use the notation from \cref{app:quasiprobability}, where we consider a sequence of channels $\bm{C}=\bm{C}_K\cdots \bm{C}_1$ with each $\bm{C}_k$ decomposed as $\bm{C}_k=\sum_{d=1}^D a_{k,d}\bm{C}_{k,d}$.
+Let $l_k\in \{1,\ldots,D\}$ be a random variable drawn according to $p_{d}=|a_{k,d}|/\gamma(\bm{C}_k)$, where $\gamma(\bm{C}_k)=\sum_d |a_{k,d}|$.
 Define the random channel $\hat{\bm{C}}_{\bm{l}} := \bm{C}_{K,l_K} \cdots \bm{C}_{2,l_2}\bm{C}_{1,l_1}$ along with an accumulated classical weight $ \Gamma_{\bm{l}}:=\Gamma \prod_{k=1}^{K}\mathrm{sign}(a_{k,l_k}), $ where $\Gamma:=\prod_{k=1}^{K}\gamma(\bm{C}_{k})$.
 We generate $M$ independent samples of classical weight and circuit denoted as $\Gamma_{\bm{l}_m},\ \hat{\bm{C}}_{\bm{l}_m}$ with $m\in\{1,\dots,M\}$.
 For each sampled channel applied on the initial state $\rho$, we obtain $N_s$ independent classical shadow snapshots $\hat{\rho}_{m,s}$ ($s\in\{1,\dots,N_s\}$) according to \cref{eq:shadow-snapshot-prelim}.
 We define the estimator $o_{m,s} := \Gamma_{\bm{l}_m} \bbraket{O | \hat{\rho}_{m,s}}$ and the overall estimator as

 Then, the following theorem shows that the estimator $\langle \hat{O}\rangle$ is an unbiased estimator of the true expectation value $\bbraket{O|\bm{C}(\rho)}$.
-For specific case of TE-PAI, $\bm{C}$ corresponds to the Trotterized time evolution channel $\bm{U}_{H,t}^{(K)}$ and the true expectation value is $\langle O \rangle^{(K)}_{t} $. \begin{theorem}[Unbiasedness] The estimator defined in \cref{eq:overall-estimator} is an unbiased estimator of the true expectation value:
+For the specific case of TE-PAI, $\bm{C}$ corresponds to the Trotterized time evolution channel $\bm{U}_{H,t}^{(K)}$ and the true expectation value is $\langle O \rangle^{(K)}_{t} $. \begin{theorem}[Unbiasedness] The estimator defined in \cref{eq:overall-estimator} is an unbiased estimator of the true expectation value:

 where the expectation $\mathbb{E}[\cdot]$ is taken over both the quasiprobability sampling and the randomized measurements for classical shadow. \end{theorem} The detailed proof is provided in Appendix~\ref{app:proof_of_unbiasedness}.
 This demonstrates that the estimator remains unbiased regardless of $M$ and $N_s$.
 The convergence to this true value is guaranteed by the law of large numbers.